-- 69. The lead inspector should invite the headteacher or senior and/or middle leaders to take part in joint lesson observations.
-The number of these is at the discretion of the lead inspector. - 70.
-After a joint observation, the inspector and headteacher or other leader must discuss their views about the strengths and weaknesses of the teaching, learning and assessment or other aspects of the lesson they have observed.
-Following a joint observation, the headteacher or leader will feed back to the teacher observed.
+- 68. The lead inspector should invite the headteacher or a senior member of staff to take part in joint lesson observations.
+The number of these is at the discretion of the lead inspector. - 69.
+After a joint observation, the inspector and headteacher or senior member of staff must discuss their views about the strengths and weaknesses of the teaching, learning and assessment they have observed.
+Following a joint observation, the headteacher or other senior member of staff will feed back to the teacher observed.
 If possible, the inspector should observe this feedback.
-This may provide evidence about the quality of leaders' discussion about pedagogy and the effectiveness of the school's arrangements for professional development and performance management. - 71.
-If the headteacher or other leader offers a written record of the observation, the inspector should consider this.
-The inspector and the school's observer should discuss any differences in their analysis of the strengths and weaknesses of the teaching, learning and assessment or other aspects of the lesson they have observed and the pupils' personal development, behaviour and welfare.
-Any notes taken by the headteacher or other leader should remain in the school; they should not be included in the evidence base for the inspection.
+This may provide evidence about the quality of leaders' discussion about pedagogy and the effectiveness of the school's arrangements for professional development and performance management.

+70. If the headteacher or senior member of staff offers a written record of the observation, the inspector should consider this.
+The inspector and the school's observer should discuss any differences in their analysis of the strengths and weaknesses of the teaching, learning and assessment they have observed and the pupils' personal development, behaviour and welfare.
+Any notes taken by the headteacher or senior member of staff should remain in the school; they should not be included in the evidence base for the inspection.

-Newly qualified teachers and trainees working in schools during section 5 inspections
+Trainees working in schools during section 5 inspections

-- 72. When the lead inspector requests a copy of the current staff list, they must ask whether this includes: - any newly qualified teachers (NQTs) - any trainees on placement, including those on School Direct or School Direct (salaried) training routes. - 73.
-In addition to meeting as many NQTs as possible and, where possible, seeing their practice.
-Inspectors must assess the effectiveness of the support and professional development put in place for NQTs and other teachers who are in the early stages of their careers, particularly in dealing with pupil behaviour.
-This must include the quality of mentoring and what the school has done to support their development in areas for improvement identified by initial teacher training providers. - 74.
-Inspectors should meet any trainees who are training on the School Direct (salaried) route and are employed by the school in order to assess the support, mentoring and induction given to these new teachers. - When assessing the strengths and weaknesses of teaching, learning and assessment, inspectors should take into account the stage of trainees' development.
-The teachers' standards state that providers should assess trainees against the standards in a way that is consistent with what could reasonably be expected of a trainee teacher prior to the awarding of qualified teacher status (QTS).41 Inspectors should not take trainees' performance into account when assessing the quality of teaching, learning and assessment across the school.
+- 71. When the lead inspector requests a copy of the current staff list, they must confirm whether this includes: - any newly qualified teachers (NQTs) - any trainees on placement, including those on School Direct or School Direct (salaried) training routes. - 72.
+In addition to meeting as many NQTs as possible, inspectors should meet any trainees who are training on the School Direct (salaried) route and are employed by the school. - 73.
+When assessing the strengths and weaknesses of teaching, learning and assessment, inspectors should take into account the stage of trainees' development.
+The teachers' standards state that providers should assess trainees against the standards in a way that is consistent with what could reasonably be expected of a trainee teacher prior to the awarding of qualified teacher status (QTS); inspectors will do likewise.
+Inspectors should not take trainees' performance into account when assessing the quality of teaching, learning and assessment across the school.